sdtaylor/portal_precip_analysis/README.md

 Specifically I will use a linear model with the monthly species abundance as the dependent variable and the total precipitation from each of the prior 6 months as the independent variables.
-Then I will use stepwise model selection with AIC to select the months which best explain rodent abundance.
+The strength and sign of the coefficients for each month will show it's contribution to rodent abundance.

 The analysis script is separated into various data cleaning and organizing steps and analysis steps.